golang/proposal/design/13073-code-of-conduct.md

 year with thousands of attendees.

-Today the various Go spaces are moderated by people that are unknown to the public with no specified policy.
+Today the various Go spaces are moderated by people that are unknown to the public and with no specified policy.
 It is not clear to the members of these spaces how they are expected to conduct themselves.
 In the rare cases where people are banned, they are afforded no recourse.

 For a community of this scale to grow and prosper, it needs guidelines to encourage productive and positive participation, and a process for